 GRID Autosport was released at the end of June 2014, and brought back some content from the first game (eg. In-car views, San Francisco, and Ravenwest).

-A reboot of the franchise simply titled GRID was announced on May 21st 2019, slated for a September 13th release the same year.
+A reboot of the franchise simply titled GRID was announced on May 21st 2019, and was released on October 11th that same year.

 - Artistic License Geography: